Sodium: How to tame your salt habit

-The supermarket is full of foods labeled "reduced sodium" or "light in sodium."
+The supermarket is full of foods labeled reduced sodium or light in sodium.
 But don't assume that means they're low in sodium.
-For example, a can of chicken noodle soup that claims to have 25 percent less sodium still has a whopping 524 mg in 1 cup.
-It's only lower in salt compared with regular chicken noodle soup, which has more than 790 mg of sodium in a cup.
+For example, a can of chicken noodle soup that claims to have 25% less sodium still has a whopping 524 mg in 1 cup.
+It's only lower in sodium compared with regular chicken noodle soup, which has more than 790 mg of sodium in a cup.

 Here's a rundown on common sodium claims and what they really mean:

 - Sodium-free or salt-free.
 Each serving in this product contains less than 5 mg of sodium.

 - Very low sodium.
 Each serving contains 35 mg of sodium or less.

 - Low sodium.
 Each serving contains 140 mg of sodium or less.